OUR VISION & MISSION:

 Gotta Groove House Label Releases

 From time to time, we like to have some more fun and release some of our own records.
 This started in 2012, when we released the album Bewitched by the band Luna, which had never previously been released on vinyl.
 (We actually continue to keep this album in print on the “Gotta Groove Label“).
-The project was not only a fun way to put one of our favorite albums of all time on wax – it was a way to really show off to the world the quality of the vinyl we were producing – sort of a “proof of concept” by a young company just coming into its stride.
+The project was not only a fun way to put one of our favorite albums of all time on wax – it was a way to really show off to the world the quality of the records we were producing – sort of a “proof of concept” by a young company just coming into its stride.

 Since then we have expanded this “proof of concept” idea to releasing albums with Ohio roots, via our “house imprint” OH!Wax.
 This includes releases by the monumental independent spiritual jazz group Black Unity Trio, the esoteric underground singer-songwriter Tom Wachunas, the Dayton, Ohio 1980s bedroom metal band Witch, the 1960s garage-rock band Lost Souls, and coming soon- the masterpiece solo cello album By Myself by Abdul Wadud.

 We occasionally collaborate with our customers on joint releases or exclusive variants, we release Wax Mage editions of certain records, as well as sometimes dabble with releasing new albums by new musicians.
-You can find all of the vinyl releases we put out on our house labels at our online-only Gotta Groove Record Store.
+You can find all of the releases we put out on our house labels at our online-only Gotta Groove Record Store.

 Efficiency, Conservation, and Offsetting Environmental Impacts